Brewers rally late, knock off Cardinals 6-4 in 10 innings

 St. Louis third baseman Nolan Arenado was ejected in the bottom of the seventh inning.
 It was the fifth ejection of his career.

-Milwaukee manager Craig Counsell and catcher Omar Narvaez were each tossed in the ninth inning after disputing a called third strike.
+Counsell and catcher Omar Narvaez were each tossed in the ninth inning after disputing a called third strike.
+Counsell was on the bottom step of the dugout on his way to the clubhouse when Garcia hit his 23rd homer of the season.

+“We’re definitely not in the position we are now without him,” Yelich said of Garcia.
+“He’s been getting huge hits for us all year.”

 BIG TIME IN AUGUST